Price Clouds Everything

 Consider the Canadian government's recent Phoenix payroll software debacle.
 They elected to have a payroll system custom developed by IBM and have had nothing but problems with it.
 According to one assessment:

-When participating in an IT system evaluation and you find your team leaning toward the low-cost choice instead of the high-value solution: beware.
+When participating in an IT system evaluation, if you find your team leaning toward the low-cost choice instead of the high-value solution, beware.
 No one wants to pay more for something than they need to.
-In particular in government, you may even have the obligation to choose the low-cost solution.
-This default preference/requirement is understood by the IT solutions sales representatives and is often relied upon to accelerate the sales cycle and "close the deal."
+In government in particular, you may even have the obligation to choose the low-cost solution.
+This default preference/requirement is understood by IT solutions sales representatives and is often relied upon to accelerate the sales cycle and "close the deal."
 Even if you're not being exploited by sales teams, the Phoenix case shows how this low-cost bias can lead to dysfunction.
 Here are two questions to ask yourself to avoid a bad deal when considering the "cheap" IT solution:

 1) Is it truly cheaper?